bloominstituteoftechnology/java-shoppingcart/README.md

   * [ ] POST http://localhost:2019/carts/create/product/1
     * [ ] Drop the user path variable and create a new cart for the authenticated user
   * [ ] PUT http://localhost:2019/carts/update/cart/1/product/1
     * [ ] Any user with role Admin can access this endpoint.
-Any user with role User can on access carts that they own.
+Any user with role User can only access carts that they own.
 This would similar to the function in our usermodel under OAuth2 for updating a user using the helper.isAuthorizedToMakeChange() method.
   * [ ] DELETE http://localhost:2019/carts/delete/cart/1/product/1
     * [ ] Any user with role Admin can access this endpoint.
-Any user with role User can on access carts that they own.
+Any user with role User can only access carts that they own.
 This would similar to the function in our usermodel under OAuth2 for updating a user using the helper.isAuthorizedToMakeChange() method.
   * [ ] http://localhost:2019/products/products
     * [ ] Only users with role Admin can access this endpoint
   * [ ] http://localhost:2019/products/product/1